nutratech/cli/README.rst

 This won't guarantee compatibility for every version, but it will help.
 We provide a wide range.
 The oldest version of ``tabulate`` is from 2013.

-To use an old interpreter (Python 3.4 does not have the ``typing`` module!
-Only ``collections.abc``.) you may need to use a virtual machine or install old SSL libraries or enter a similar messy state.
+There is automated testing on GitHub, but to use an old interpreter (Python 3.4 does not have the ``typing`` module!
+Only ``collections.abc``), you may need to use a virtual machine or install old SSL libraries or enter a similar messy state.
-My preference is for VirtualBox images, where
-I manually test Windows XP & Ubuntu 14.04.
+My preference is for VirtualBox images, where I manually test *Windows XP* & *Ubuntu 14.04*.

 Notes
 #######################################################

-On Windows you should check the box during the Python installer to include ``Scripts`` directory in your ``$PATH``.
+On Windows you should check the box during the Python installer to include ``Scripts`` directory in your ``%PATH%``.
 This can be done manually after installation too.

 Windows users may also have differing results if they install for all users